Gradient flows for empirical Bayes in high-dimensional linear models: Introduction

-For performing nonparametric optimization over the prior $g$, we will use (for simplicity) the Fisher-Rao geometry.
-The ideas of the Fisher-Rao geometry date back to the classical work \cite{hellinger1909, hotelling1930spaces, rao1945information, kakutani1948equivalence}.
-More recently, together with the Wasserstein geometry, it has played an important role in the study of unbalanced optimal transport and the associated Wasserstein-Fisher-Rao flow \cite{CHIZAT20183090, chizat2018interpolating, kondratyev2016new, liero2018optimal, liero2016optimal,yan2023learning}.
-For sampling, recent work \cite{lu2019accelerating, lu2023birth, domingo2023explicit} showed that dynamics resulting from the combined Wasserstein-Fisher-Rao gradient flow can accelerate the convergence of Langevin dynamics, especially when the target prior is not log-concave.
+Ideas of the Fisher-Rao geometry and gradient flow date back to classical work of \cite{hellinger1909, hotelling1930spaces, rao1945information, kakutani1948equivalence}.
+More recently, together with the Wasserstein geometry, it has played an important role in the study of unbalanced optimal transport and the associated Wasserstein-Fisher-Rao flow \citep{CHIZAT20183090, chizat2018interpolating, kondratyev2016new, liero2018optimal, liero2016optimal,yan2023learning}.
+For sampling, recent work of \cite{lu2019accelerating, lu2023birth, domingo2023explicit} showed that dynamics resulting from the combined Wasserstein-Fisher-Rao gradient flow can accelerate the convergence of Langevin dynamics, especially when the target is not log-concave.\\